-This method prioritizes identifying and securing Tier 0 assets, which are the most privileged and sensitive parts of the network (Figure 1).
+This method prioritizes identifying and securing Tier 0 assets, the most privileged and sensitive parts of the network (Figure 1), from cyber threat.
 Such assets include administrative accounts and servers with control over identity management systems like Active Directory.
 By securing these Tier 0 assets, organizations can better protect their overall IT infrastructure.

 The challenge of compromised identities

-Incident response can be overwhelming, especially when dealing with compromised identities within an Active Directory environment.
-During an ongoing incident response, such as a ransomware incident, identifying the risk posed by newly compromised identities and understanding how attackers might escalate privileges to access Tier 0 assets is critical.
+Incident response can be overwhelming, especially when dealing with a difficult security incident such as compromised identities within an Active Directory environment.
+During an ongoing incident response, such as a ransomware security incident, identifying the risk posed by newly compromised identities and understanding how attackers might escalate privileges to access Tier 0 assets is critical.

 Attackers often target these high-privilege accounts to gain control over the network so that they can spread their ransomware.
 Therefore, it is essential to prioritize securing these assets to mitigate the impact of such an attack.

-The visualized view provided by Forest Druid makes it easier to understand the potential impact of a compromised account, offering better insights into the associated risks.
+The visualized view provided by Forest Druid enhances your cyber incident response planning, making it easier to understand the potential impact of a compromised account, offering better insights into the associated risks.

 In the following example, you can see that it would take three hops for the specified identity to elevate its privileges to a Tier 0 asset (Figure 2).
 By identifying the number of hops a compromised identity would need to reach your Tier 0 assets, you can better assess the exposure level of those assets.
 This helps you prioritize the critical attack paths that need remediation and understand the effort required for an attacker to reach Tier 0.